brython-dev/brython-in-the-classroom/README.md

 [pyschool](http://pyschool.net) is a user friendly web based python code editor.

+pyschool's primary objective is to create an education tool that reduces the technological barriers necessary to bring python to the classroom.

+pyschool will ALWAYS be free for educators and students, thus reducing another barrier, the financial barrier.

 pyschool is powered by [brython](http://brython.info), a python compiler written in javascript and developed for a web browser environment.

-pyschool's primary objective is to create an education tool that requires little to no setup and is free for teachers/students, and thus reducing the burden to bring python to the classroom.